System Design Space

 Open chapter

-Distributed Transactions (2PC/3PC) are needed when a business invariant requires a coordinated change in several independent resources.
-The price of this choice is delays, blocking and complex recovery logic for partial failures.
+Distributed Transactions (2PC/3PC) are needed when a business invariant requires a coordinated change across several independent resources.
+The cost is extra latency, blocking, and complex recovery after partial failures.

 When is a distributed transaction needed?

-• One business operation affects several independent resources/services.
+• One business operation must atomically change several independent resources or services.

 2PC: two-phase commit